bracevac/dotter/nbe/impredicative/notes.md

 			  ∃ fuel FA F'B, eval_app fuel F A = Done FA /\ eval_app fuel F' B = Done F'B ->
 								  (FA, ℱ (A, 𝒜)) == (F'B, ℱ'(B, ℬ)) ∈ (𝒦2 (meml p)) }}.

-This is going to be useful in the context of existentials later on in this file.
+This is going to be useful in the context of existentials later on.

 A (potentially major?) pain point: Abel's paper stipulates that simple kinds of the form κ ⇒ ⋄ should be treated as ⋄ (which marks an erased term dependency).